szykopyc/road-to-quant/README.md

     - The mini-projects include 2 notebooks, one showing adjustment for corporate actions, and one for the difference between linear and log returns.
 - **Chapter 2: Forecasting**
     - This chapter has so far explored data used for forecasts (e.g., event-based predictors, macroeconomic data, alternative data), as well as technical forecasts (e.g., mean reversion, momentum).
-    - So far, the mini-projects are a notebook visualising mean-reversion, including noise, residuals, market beta, as well as a simple momentum trading strategy with a backtester.
-Unsurprisingly, the momentum trading strategy had a negative Sharpe Ratio.
+    - Mini-projects include a notebook visualising mean-reversion (noise, residuals, market beta), a simple momentum trading strategy with a backtester (negative Sharpe Ratio), and a new notebook on abnormal volume and momentum trading.
+    - A notebook implementing a long-only trading strategy based on abnormal volume (z-score > 2.5) and momentum (top 10% returns) for 50 stocks (2022–2025).
+It backtests 1, 3, and 5-day returns, revealing modest mean returns (15–34% over 5 days) driven by outliers (e.g., NVDA), with high skewness/kurtosis, illustrating the challenges of public signal strategies (inspired by Isichenko’s momentum frameworks).
     - This chapter is still being read, further mini-projects will be added.

 ## Future Plans
 - Finish reading Chapter 2, complete any further projects.
+- Enhance the abnormal volume and momentum notebook with risk-adjusted metrics (e.g., Sharpe ratio).

 ## Technologies
 - Python 3.11
-- Pandas, NumPy, Matplotlib, yfinance
+- Pandas, NumPy, Matplotlib, Seaborn, yfinance, SciPy, Statsmodels, scikit-learn, python-dotenv, Requests
 - Jupyter Notebook
 - Git